envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Function arguments (2 or fewer ideally)
+##### Do your functions have two or fewer arguments?

 Having too many function parameters makes your code harder to test and maintain.
 Each additional parameter exponentially increases the number of test cases needed.

 **Reference**: